DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-1-mentor-materials.md

 - Pupils may miss steps or forget to finish problems (e.g. leaving off the units in a maths problem)
 - Pupils may make false connections or develop misconceptions because they develop a weak or shallow understanding of a concept.

-What are some of the techniques you read about that a teacher can use to ensure that pupils don’t become overloaded?
+What are some of the techniques you read about that a teacher can use to ensure that pupils don't become overloaded?

 - Limiting complex multi-step instructions
 - Breaking new content into small, manageable amounts to introduce to pupils
-- Taking your time with new material – don’t rush and give pupils time to process
+- Taking your time with new material – don't rush and give pupils time to process
-- Use memory aids like writing on the whiteboard so pupils don’t need to use working memory when attempting tasks.
+- Use memory aids like writing on the whiteboard so pupils don't need to use working memory when attempting tasks.

 ### Adapting a lesson to reduce the cognitive load (30 minutes)